 Many formulas work.
-The important factor is to feed your organism with the right nutrients.
-This involves giving your body all 3 macros: protein, fat, and carbohydrates.
+The most crucial factor is to feed your organism with the right nutrients.
+Consequently, try to incorporate all 3 macros: protein, fat, and carbohydrates.

 As for myself, I mostly use eggs and ham for protein, bananas and wholewheat toast for carbohydrates, and avocado for natural fat.
 I usually couple these foods with coffee and fresh tropical juice.

 Now, this works for me.
 Everybody has their taste and preferences.

 Be sure to set some time aside to prepare a proper breakfast.
 Over time, different recipes will pinpoint the best fuel for your body.

 Don’t skip breakfast and don’t limit your intake to one type of food.